liccium/liccium-chrome-extension/README.md

 ### Contact

 For any questions or concerns regarding these Terms of Service, please contact us at werk at posth .me.
-By using the Liccium Browser Plugin, you agree to abide by these terms and conditions.
-If you do not agree with any of these terms, please do not use the plugin.
+By using the Liccium Browser extension, you agree to abide by these terms and conditions.
+If you do not agree with any of these terms, please do not use the extension.

+## Credits

+An early version of the extension was developed by [Dominik Krakau](https://github.com/dkrakau), [Lukas Amerkamp](https://github.com/lamerkamp), [Michael Sorban](https://github.com/msorban), and [Sebastian Posth](https://github.com/sposth) in collaboration with the [Institute for Internet Security](https://www.internet-sicherheit.de/) of the Westfalian University of Applied Science.